Kray-G/kinx/doc/spec/spectest/README.md

 #### Setup The File

-Write `.spectest` file first.
+Write `.spectest` file in Json format.
-This is written in Json style.
-SpecTest will expect there is a `.spectest` file to load in the current directory.
+SpecTest will expect there is a `.spectest` file to load in the current directory by default.

 #### Markdown Template